vote-by-mail/addresses/README.md

 For goecoding.
 We actually build our own nominatim server to handle the bulk geocodes.

 1. Download the US file from http://download.geofabrik.de/north-america.html
+2. Perform a `docker pull mediagis/nominatim`
+3. Follow the instructions here https://hub.docker.com/r/mediagis/nominatim/ to initialize and start the server